axsh/bashsteps/README.md

 There is more to say about this and other benefits, but probably a better way to introduce bashsteps is first to explain the requirements for using it.
-Some of the requirements involve discipline from the user, so knowledge about the requirements is necessary to be sucessful with bashsteps.
-Starting out this way is also a good way to emphasize that there are only a few requriements, which is actually a key benefit itself.
+Some of the requirements involve discipline from the user, so knowledge about the requirements is necessary to be successful with bashsteps.
+Starting out this way is also a good way to emphasize that there are very few requirements, which is actually a key benefit itself.

-### software requirements
+### Bashsteps Hooks

-The first requirement is that 3 "bashsteps hook" variables be defined.
-One way to define them that is minimal but still useful is to copy and paste the following code to the start of the script.
+The only software requirement is that three "bashsteps hook" variables be defined.  ()  One way to define them that is minimal but still useful is to copy and paste the following code to the start of the script.
 These particularly settings for the hooks makes the script skip any step that has already been done.

 ```
 : ${prev_cmd_failed:='eval [ $? == 0 ] || exit #'}
 : ${starting_step:=':'}
 : ${skip_step_if_already_done:='eval [ $? == 0 ] && exit #'}
+export prev_cmd_failed starting_step skip_step_if_already_done
 ```

-That is it!
+That's all that's necessary!
 Other options for defining the hooks exist, which are described elsewhere, but it is worth emphasizing that no other software, libraries, or "plugins" are *required*.

-### coding requirments/coding convensions:
+(Bashsteps has five hook variables, but only three are needed for this page.)

+### Bashsteps Coding Conventions

-The coding requirements do require some discipline from the script writer.
+The coding conventions do require some discipline from the script writer.
 Fortunately, there are only a few rules that have to be followed.